rcl-ssl/docs/portal/stand-alone.md

 - primary domains (e.g. contoso.net)
 - subdomains (e.g. store.contoso.net, www.contoso.net, etc.)
 - wild card subdomains (e.g. *.contoso.net)

+To validate your domain with the DNS challenge, you will be required to add a DNS TXT Record to your domain settings with your domain provider.

 ## Add a SSL/TLS Certificate